-An individual is domiciled in the country which is considered to be their permanent home, or where they have substantial connections with.
-When you’re born, you acquire a ‘domicile of origin’ which is generally the country where your father is domiciled at that time.
+An individual is domiciled in the country which is considered to be their permanent home, or with which they have substantial connections.
+When you’re born, you acquire a ‘domicile of origin’ which is generally the country in which your father was domiciled at that time.

-Your domicile of origin then stays with you, although in certain circumstances, it can be replaced with a new ‘domicile of choice’.
-However, it is usually difficult to change your domicile of origin.
+Your domicile of origin then stays with you, although in certain circumstances it can be replaced with a new ‘domicile of choice’.
+However, it is usually difficult to change your domicile of origin and so it is important to understand the UK domicile rules before making key domicile and residence decisions.
 Even if you move abroad and remain resident overseas for many years, it is unlikely that your domicile of origin will change, unless you take specific action.

-For tax purposes, this is important when it comes to determining your liability to inheritance tax.
+For tax purposes, this is important when it comes to determining your tax liability, especially when it comes to inheritance tax.
 If you are UK resident, your domicile status will also be important for income tax and capital gains tax planning.

 It is an important factor when determining how your individual estate should be passed on in the event of your death and is of particular importance if you own property or financial assets in foreign jurisdictions.
 The actual management of your estate will vary depending on each situation, but it’s important to have an understanding of the rules, whether you live abroad or have assets located abroad.